ssjiyobindas/AI-Chatbot-using-Keras-Sequential-Model/README.md

+# AI Chatbot Development using Keras Sequential Model

+## Overview

+This project utilizes internal customer support data to create a robust chatbot using the Sequential model in Keras.
+The aim is to efficiently process unstructured data, label data through unsupervised and supervised techniques, and ultimately build an AI Chatbot for customer assistance.

+## Tech Stack

+- **Language:** Python
+- **Libraries:** pandas, numpy, seaborn, spacy, tensorflow, sklearn, nltk, matplotlib, hyperopt, keras, chatintents

+## Data

+The dataset comprises unstructured ProjectPro customer service inquiry chat logs, involving dialogues between a human customer agent and a visitor to the ProjectPro website.

+## Approach

+1. **Preprocess semi-structured data**
+2. **Perform exploratory data analysis**
+3. **Unsupervised labeling**
+4. **Supervised labeling**
+5. **Training data preparation**
+6. **Hyperparameter tuning**
+7. **Train deep learning sequential model**
+8. **Evaluate the model**
+9. **Use the model for prediction**
+10. **Run the chatbot**

+**Note:** Refer to README.MD file for running all code files.

+## Project Takeaways

+1. Understand the role of Chatbots in customer service.
+2. Learn to process semi-structured data effectively.
+3. Explore unsupervised and supervised labeling techniques.
+4. Clean textual data for optimal model input.
+5. Conduct exploratory data analysis for textual data.
+6. Prepare data for training chatbots.
+7. Create embeddings for textual data.
+8. Build a Keras sequential model.
+9. Perform hyperparameter tuning for optimal results.
+10. Evaluate the model using accuracy and F1 score.
+11. Make predictions using the developed model.
+12. Run the Chatbot seamlessly.

+## Implementation Details

-# Chatbot built using real chat data and pretrained model
+### Chatbot built using real chat data and pretrained model

-This project is compiled with python for the purpose of  pre-trained USE model.
-The code is intended to run locally in a terminal.
+This project is compiled with Python using a pre-trained Universal Sentence Encoder (USE) model.
+The code is designed to run locally in a terminal.

 Virtual environment